IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *scope* (OPTIONAL): The scope claimed by the Authorization Client.

-A non-normative example of the authorization request is as follows:
+Figure 3.71.4.1.1-4 is a non-normative example of the authorization request:

 ```http
 GET /authorize?